dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 library provides an extensible protocol for adding specialized arithmetic functionality to your applications.
-By using the Generic-Arithmetic library alongside a special implementation library, you can make the standard arithmetic operations support number types such as big (64-bit) integers, or complex numbers.
+By using the Generic-Arithmetic library alongside a special implementation library, you can make the standard arithmetic operations support number types such as big (128-bit or 64-bit) integers, or complex numbers.

 This section provides an example of extending the basic Dylan arithmetic features using the Generic-Arithmetic library and the Big-Integers